chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 But the more insidious danger often comes from within. **Insider risk** lurks in privileged access and the temptation of convenient policy downgrades during stressful situations.
 The human element remains the weakest link in most systems, whether through malicious intent or seemingly innocent mistakes that compound into catastrophic failures.
 A single administrator with excessive privileges can undo millions of dollars in security infrastructure.

 **Operational failures** represent the third major category, encompassing lost key shards, untested disaster recovery procedures, and weak change management processes.
-These vulnerabilities often remain hidden until crisis situations place systems under maximum stress—precisely when reliable operation becomes most critical.
+These vulnerabilities often remain hidden until crisis situations place systems under maximum stress, precisely when reliable operation becomes most critical.

 Finally, **legal and jurisdictional risks** can neutralize even the most sophisticated technical defenses.
 Asset seizures, sanctions compliance requirements, disclosure regimes, and capital controls can effectively freeze or confiscate assets regardless of cryptographic security measures.
 Geography matters as much as cryptography in determining true asset control.